vv-work/KB/Learning.md

 - Recall
 - Review

 - **Survey** Before reading just quickly review book and moke notes on it's content
 - **Questions** After that ask the questions you want to know answers.
 - **Read**  Trying to look for answers for my questions.
 - **Recall** Try to summerize what you just read.
 - **Review**

+## Offline learning

+I have this crazy concept of learning without internet